What is a tennis elbow?

 - Physicians may recommend the usage of a brace to relax the muscles and tendons, thus relieving the symptoms of a tennis elbow.

-- Physicians may consider injecting platelet-rich plasma to improve the biologic environment of the tissue.
+- Physicians may consider injecting platelet-rich plasma to improve the biological environment of the tissue.
 A small sample of blood is collected from the arm and centrifuged to obtain platelets from the solution.
 This therapy is still under consideration because there are studies that either defend or oppose the effectiveness of this therapy.

 - Shock wave therapy sends sound waves to the elbows to create microtrauma that promotes the body’s natural healing process.